STScI-MIRI/ImagingFluxCal/README.rst

    There are some differences from the defaults for MIRI.
    `pipeline_all` runs everything for all MIRI imaging/coronagraphic filters.

-2. Compute WebbPSFs: `calc_webbpsfs.py`.
+2a.
+Compute WebbPSFs: `calc_webbpsfs.py`.
    Runs WebbPSFs with specfic parameters for MIRI.
+Needs to be done for each filter.
    Critial for coronagraphy to set the normalize="exit_pupil" to ensure the WebbPSF is normalized to a total of 1.

+2b.
+Add the cruciform to the F560W and F770W WebbPSFs: `add_cruciform_to_webbpsfs`.
+   Adds the cruciform artifact to the WebbPSFs based on a simple model.
+Done for each filter.

 3. Compute encircled energies and individual observation aperture corrections.
    Uses `calc_encircled_energy.py` to compute the encircled energies